archive-for-processing/archive-for-processing/README.md

       an old release is lost.

 This archive contains both inactive and active projects -- it includes forks of ongoing, under-development repositories.
 When viewing a repository in the archive, **FIRST CHECK THE SOURCE REPO** linked under the title, if that original source exists.
 The archival forks may be out-of-date, with an up-to-date version being developed by the original author or maintainer.
 Forks for active repositories do not automatically update -- they are snapshots that must be periodically refreshed.

+Like the work of the Processing Foundation, which is developed and distributed through GitHub, Archive for Processing collections are biased towards collecting GitHub-based projects.
+There are software tools in the Processing ecosystem that were set up to be distributed in other ways -- either via another public repo such as Google Code, SourceForge, BitBucket, et cetera, or self-hosted.
+Identifying and developing a workflow to archive those resources is an ongoing effort.

 The repository forks here are not maintained in any way, even if the original is no longer available.
 As such, they do not accept issues, comments, etc. They are available to fork for interested developers, including future volunteer maintainers.